Extremist groups in Karnataka, India, have issued complaints against the use of the Bible in a prison and in a Christian school.

 If passed the legislation will forbid attempting to solicit religious conversions by force, fraud, allurement or marriage.
 The prohibitions do not apply to distribution of Bibles to non-Christians where there is no evidence of such means being used.

 Barnabas contacts confirm that in the light of this legislation all Christian activity in Karnataka is being monitored closely.
-While the implementation of anti-conversion laws is an understandable way of preventing fraud and abuse, they can create problems for Christians who only want to practise their faith in peace.
+While the implementation of anti-conversion laws is an understandable way of preventing fraud and abuse, they can create problems for Christians who only want to practice their faith in peace.

 In March 2022 the Supreme Court of India rejected a petition by an extremist group for the creation of a committee to monitor Indian Christian missionaries and local evangelists, upholding India’s constitutional commitment to freedom of religion.